wp-plugins/post-pay-counter/readme.txt

 If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!

 == Changelog ==
+= 2.40 =
+**Warning to PRO users**: this will break the PRO, wait until PRO version 1.5 will ship to your site and update that first.

+* New: centralized control of counting types - makes code easier, hopefully faster, and simple to hook for who wants to integrate with the plugin.
+* Tweak: welcome page css not being loaded on all wp-admin pages.
+* New: Pengu-ins logo added on plugin pages.
+* New: addons page (new addons coming!)

 = 2.35 =
 * New: words included in any HTML tag with class *ppc_exclude_words* is automatically excluded from word counting.
 Doesn't handle nested tags, i.e. <div class="ppc_exclude_posts">some content <div class="nested">nested content</div> this will already be counted</div>.
 * Fixed: blockquotes exluding from words counting would not work correctly with more than one blockquote (would not count even words in the middle of blockquotes).